26 Powerlifting and Powerbuilding Programs | FREE Downloads

 Each phase lasts for a period of one month, making it a 16-week plan that can be repeatedly indefinitely.

 Boris Sheiko, the legendary Russian powerlifting training coach, created the Sheiko Program around extremely high frequency.
-By completing each lift multiple times each week, lifters gain high levels of neuromuscular coordination translating to extreme gains in strength in a short period of time.
+By completing each lift multiple times each week with a very specific load, lifters gain high levels of neuromuscular coordination translating to extreme gains in strength in a short period of time.

 Gaining popularity in recent years, powerbuilding programs are designed to build strength and muscle mass.
-By building workouts around the compound lifts, and including a large amount of volume on accessory lifts, you get the best of both worlds.
+By building workouts around the compound lifts (with the correct load), and including a large amount of volume on accessory lifts, you get the best of both worlds.
 In essence they are hybrid powerlifting-bodybuilding routines.

 Beyond that, many consider powerbuilding routines to actually provide more strength and size results than a powerlifting and bodybuilding program alone.
 It’s hard to argue when legendary, world-record-setting lifters like Russel Orhii, Ben Pollack (phdeadlift), and Layne Norton refuse to use anything else (and have physiques of intense muscle mass normally only found on bodybuilders).